-Your application, USMLE scores, Dean’s letter, three letters of reference, and your medical school transcript must be submitted via ERAS before a decision regarding an interview can be made.
-Applicants will be notified via e-mail of interview decisions.
+Your application, USMLE scores, Medical School Performance Evaluation (MSPE), letters of reference, and medical school transcript must be submitted via ERAS before a decision regarding an interview can be made.
+We use Interview Broker for invitations and scheduling.

-On your interview day you will tour our facility, have interviews with faculty and residents, eat lunch with several residents and have the opportunity to talk with emergency medicine residents and faculty/staff.
-You will be interviewed by the Program Director, either the Associate or Assistant Program Director, and one of our Chief Residents.
-You are encouraged to meet some of our current residents at dinner the night before.
+Our planned interview process for 2022-2023 is for virtual interviews.
+You will meet and hear from the PD, have interviews with several faculty and residents and have the opportunity to attend a lunch Q & A with several residents.
+You will have access to a virtual tour and other information about the residency.
+You will be interviewed by the Program Director, either an Associate or Assistant Program Director, an additional faculty member, and one of our Chief Residents.
+We encourage applicants to meet some of our current residents at a virtual mixer the night before.

 Yes, the program has been fully accredited since emergency medicine residency programs were first reviewed and accredited.
-Our last site survey by the Residency Review Committee (RRC-EM) was in early 2005.
-We received full 8 year reaccreditation (as part of a pilot program of top EM programs as opposed to the “gold standard” of 5 year accreditation).
-A scheduled site survey is expected in 2016-17.
+In June of 2018 we completed a scheduled site survey by the Residency Review Committee (RRC-EM) and received full reaccreditation.

-About 8% of our graduates stay in academics.
-The remainder enters clinical practice.
+About 10-15% of our graduates stay in academics; either in teaching positions, through fellowships, or both.
+The remainder enter community practice.
 Among our graduates are editors of major journals, residency directors, chairpersons, and medical school deans.